Cantopop

-Cantopop (a contraction of "Cantonese pop music") or HK-pop (short for "Hong Kong pop music") is a genre of pop music written in standard Chinese and sung in Cantonese.
+Cantopop (a contraction of "Cantonese pop music") is a genre of pop music sung in Cantonese.
 Cantopop is also used to refer to the cultural context of its production and consumption.
 The genre began in the 1970s and became associated with Hong Kong popular music from the middle of the decade.
-Cantopop then reached its height of popularity in the 1980s and 1990s before slowly declining in the 2000s and experiencing a slight revival in the 2010s.
+Cantopop then reached its height of popularity in the 1980s and 1990s before slowly declining in the 2000s and shrinking in the 2010s.
 The term "Cantopop" itself was coined in 1978 after "Cantorock", a term first used in 1974.
-In the eighties Cantopop has reached its highest glory with fanbase and concerts from all over the world, especially from Macau, Mainland China, Taiwan, Singapore, Malaysia, South Korea, and Japan.
-This is even more obvious with the influx of songs from Hong Kong movies during the time.
+In the 1980s, Cantopop peaked with a fanbase and concerts all over the world, especially in Macau, Mainland China, Taiwan, Singapore, Malaysia, South Korea, and Japan.
+This was even more obvious with the influx of songs from Hong Kong movies during the time.

-Besides Western pop music, Cantopop is also influenced by other international genres, including jazz, rock and roll, R&B, disco, electronic and others.
+Besides Western pop music, Cantopop is also influenced by other international genres, including jazz, rock and roll, R&B, disco, electronic, ballad and others.
 Cantopop songs are almost invariably performed in Cantonese.
-Boasting a multi-national fanbase in Southeast Asian nations such as Vietnam, Thailand, Singapore, Malaysia and Indonesia, as well as in East Asian regions of South Korea, Japan, Taiwan and the provinces of Guangdong and Guangxi in southeastern mainland China, Hong Kong, and occasionally Macau, remain the most significant hubs of the genre.
+Boasting a multi-national fanbase, the genre has gained popularity in countries such as Vietnam, Thailand, Singapore, Malaysia, and Indonesia.
+Additionally, it has found following in South Korea, Japan, Taiwan, and the provinces of Guangdong and Guangxi in southeastern mainland China.
+Hong Kong remains as the significant hub of the genre.

 History

 1920s to 1950s: Shanghai origins

 Western-influenced music first came to China in the 1920s, specifically through Shanghai.
 Artists like Zhou Xuan (周璇) acted in films and recorded popular songs.

-In 1949 when the People's Republic of China was established by the Chinese Communist Party, one of the first actions taken by the government was to denounce pop music (specifically Western pop) as decadent music.
+After the People's Republic of China was founded by the Chinese Communist Party in 1949, the new government quickly denounced pop music—particularly Western pop—as decadent.
 Beginning in the 1950s, massive waves of immigrants fled Shanghai to destinations like North Point in Hong Kong.
 As a result, many first generation Cantopop artists and composers hail from Shanghai.

 1960s: Cultural acceptance

 By the 1960s, Cantonese music in Hong Kong was still limited largely to traditional Cantonese opera and comic renditions of western music.
 Tang Kee-chan, Cheng Kuan-min (鄭君綿), and Tam Ping-man (譚炳文) were among the earliest artists releasing Cantonese records.

 The generation at the time preferred British and American exports.
-Western culture was at the time equated with education and sophistication, and Elvis Presley, Johnny Mathis and The Ladybirds were popular.
+Western culture was at the time equated with education and sophistication, and Elvis Presley, Johnny Mathis and The Beatles were popular.